-Low Sodium Fries Recipe (Oven Baked, No Salt Added)
+Low Sodium Oven Baked Fries Recipe (No Salt Added)

-Home » Side Dishes » Low Sodium Fries Recipe (Oven Baked, No Salt Added)
+Home » Side Dishes » Low Sodium Oven Baked Fries Recipe (No Salt Added)

 This Low Sodium Fries recipe makes perfectly spiced crispy potato wedges on a sheet pan, baked totally in your oven.
 Crispy, crunchy, and tender on the inside – make perfectly dippable wedge fries without a deep fryer.